 Anti-corruption protests in Maharashtra

-In May 1997 Hazare protested against alleged malpractices in the purchase of powerlooms by the Vasantrao Naik Bhathya Vimukt Jhtra Governor P. C. Alexander.[44]
+In 1991 Hazare launched the Bhrashtachar Virodhi Jan Aandolan (BVJA) (People's Movement against Corruption), a popular movement to fight against corruption[42] in Ralegaon Siddhi.
+In the same year he protested against the collusion between 40 forest officials and timber merchants.
+This protest resulted in the transfer and suspension of these officials.[43]In May 1997 Hazare protested against alleged malpractices in the purchase of powerlooms by the Vasantrao Naik Bhathya Vimukt Jhtra Governor P. C. Alexander.[44]
 On 4 November 1997 Gholap filed a defamation suit against Hazare for accusing him of corruption.
-He was arrested in April 1998 and was released on a personal bond of INR5,000 (US$110).[45]
+He was arrested in April 1998 and was released on a personal bond of 5,000 (US$110).[45]
 On 9 September 1998 Hazare was imprisoned in the Yerawada Jail to serve a three-month sentence mandated by the Mumbai Metropolitan Court.[14][46]
 The sentencing came as a huge shock at that time to all social activists.
 Leaders of all political parties except the BJP and the Shiv Sena came in support of him.[47][48]
 Later, due to public protests, the Government of Maharashtra ordered his release from the jail.
 After release, Hazare wrote a letter to then chief minister Manohar Joshi demanding Gholap's removal for his role in alleged malpractices in the Awami Merchant Bank.[49]
 Gholap resigned from the cabinet on 27 April 1999.[50]

 In 2003 corruption charges were raised by Hazare against four NCP ministers of the Congress-NCP government.[51]
 He started his fast unto death on 9 August 2003.
 He ended his fast on 17 August 2003 after then chief minister Sushil Kumar Shinde formed a one-man commission headed by the retired justice P. B. Sawant to probe his charges.[52]
 The P. B. Sawant commission report, submitted on 23 February 2005, indicted Sureshdada Jain, Nawab Malik, and Padmasinh Patil.
 The report exonerated Vijaykumar Gavit.
 Suresh Jain and Nawab Malik resigned from the cabinet in March 2005.[53]

 Three trusts headed by Anna Hazare were also indicted in the P. B. Sawant commission report.
-INR220,000 (US$4,910) spent by the Hind Swaraj Trust for Anna Hazare's birthday celebrations was concluded by the commission as illegal and amounting to a corrupt practice,[54][55] though Abhay Firodia, an industrialist subsequently donated INR248,000 (US$5,530) to the trust for that purpose.[56]
+220,000 (US$4,910) spent by the Hind Swaraj Trust for Anna Hazare's birthday celebrations was concluded by the commission as illegal and amounting to a corrupt practice,[54][55] though Abhay Firodia, an industrialist subsequently donated 248,000 (US$5,530) to the trust for that purpose.[56]
 The setting apart of 11 acres of its land by the trust in favour of the Zilla Parishad without obtaining permission from the charity commissioner was concluded as a case of maladministration.
-The commission also concluded that the maintenance of accounts of the Bhrashtachar Virodhi Janandolan Trust after 10 November 2001 had not been according to the rules and INR46,374 (US$1,030) spent by the Sant Yadavbaba Shikshan Prasarak Mandal Trust for renovating a temple was in contravention to its object of imparting secular education.[54][55]
+The commission also concluded that the maintenance of accounts of the Bhrashtachar Virodhi Janandolan Trust after 10 November 2001 had not been according to the rules and 46,374 (US$1,030) spent by the Sant Yadavbaba Shikshan Prasarak Mandal Trust for renovating a temple was in contravention to its object of imparting secular education.[54][55]

 Right to Information movement

 In the early 2000s Hazare led a movement in Maharashtra state which forced the state government to pass a stronger Maharashtra Right to Information Act.
 This Act was later considered as the base document for the Right to Information Act 2005 (RTI), enacted by the Union Government.
 It also ensured that the President of India assented to this new Act.[57]
-Law professor Alasdair Scott Roberts said:
+Law professor Alasdair Scott Roberts said:The state of Maharashtra – home to one of the world's largest cities, Mumbai, adopted a Right to Information Act in 2003, prodded by the hunger strike of prominent activist, Anna Hazare. ("All corruption can end only if there is freedom of information," said Hazare, who resumed his strike in February 2004 to push for better enforcement of the Act).[58]On 20 July 2006 the Union Cabinet amended the Right to Information Act 2005 to exclude the file noting by the government officials from its purview.
+Hazare began his fast unto death on 9 August 2006 in Alandi against the proposed amendment.
+He ended his fast on 19 August 2006, after the government agreed to change its earlier decision.[59]

 Regulation of Transfers and Prevention of Delay in Discharge of Official Duties Act

 Before 2006 in the state of Maharashtra, even honest government officers were transferred to other places according to ministers wish.
 Sometimes within months of being posted to a place, whereas some corrupt and favoured officials were cozy in their postings for many years in some cases even for 10 to 20 years and since there was not any guideline or law many government officials were reluctant to process files that contained important public proposals and decisions.
 Anna fought hard for a law whereby a government servant must clear a file within a specified time and that transfers must take place only after three years.
 After many years of relentless efforts of Anna, finally on 25 May 2006 state government of Maharashtra issued a notification announcing that the execution of the special act, The Prevention of Delay in Discharge of Official Duties Act 2006, aimed at curbing the delay by its officers and employees in discharging their duties.
 This act provides for disciplinary action against officials who move files slowly and enables monitoring officials who stay too long in a post, or in a department, and for involvement in a corrupt nexus.
 Within this act, it is mandatory for the government to effect transfers of all government officers and employees, except Class IV workers, after the stipulated three years.
 Act also prevents the government from effecting frequent transfers of officers before the stipulated three-year tenure, except in case of emergency and under exceptional circumstances.
 Maharashtra is the first state in the country to have introduced such act.[28]
-However, like others, this law has also not been followed in its true spirit.[60][61]
+However, like others, this law has also not been followed in its true spirit.[60][61]Campaign against liquor from food grains

-Constitution of India Article 47 commits the State to raise the standard of living and improve public health, and prohibit the consumption of intoxicating drinks and drugs injurious to health.[62][63][64]
+Constitution of India Article 47 commits the State to raise the standard of living and improve public health, and prohibit the consumption of intoxicating drinks and drugs injurious to health.[62][63][64]In 2007 Maharashtra Government rolled out the grain-based liquor policy aimed to encourage production of liquor from food grain in the light of the rising demand for spirit – used for industrial purposes and potable liquor and Issue 36 licenses for distilleries for making alcohol from food grains.[64]

 Anna Hazare opposed the governments policy to promote making liquor from food grains in Maharashtra.
 He argued the government that Maharashtra is a food-deficit State and there was shortage of food grains and it is not logical to promote producing liquor from food grains.[65]
 One of the State ministers Laxman Dhoble said in his speech that those opposing the decision to allow use of food grains for the production of liquor are anti-farmers and those people should be beaten up with sugarcane sticks.[66][67]
 Hazare initiated fast at Shirdi, but on 21 March 2010 government promised to review the policy and Anna ended his 5 day long fast.[68]
-But the government later granted 36 licences and grants of of INR10 (US$0.22) (per litre of alcohol) to politicians or their sons who were directly or indirectly engaged in making alcohol from foodgrains.
+But the government later granted 36 licences and grants of of 10 (US$0.22) (per litre of alcohol) to politicians or their sons who were directly or indirectly engaged in making alcohol from foodgrains.
 Some of the main beneficiaries of these licences includes Amit and Dheeraj Deshmukh, sons of Union Heavy Industries Minister Vilasrao Deshmukh, Bharatiya Janata Party leader Gopinath Munde's daughter Pankaja Palwe and her husband Charudatta Palwe, sons-in-law of P.V.
 Narasimha Rao, Rajya Sabha MP Govindrao Adik.[69][65][70]
 The government approved the proposal for food grain-based alcohol production in spite of stiff opposition from the planning and finance departments saying there is a huge demand in other countries for food grain made liquor in comparison with that of molasses.[71]
 Anna filed a Public Interest Litigation against the Government of Maharashtra for allowing food-grains for manufacturing liquor in the Nagpur bench of the Bombay High Court.
 On 20 August 2009 Maharashtra government stopped the policy.
 However, distilleries sanctioned before that date and those who started production within two years of sanction were entitled for subsidies.

 On 5 May 2011 court refused to hear a Public Interest Litigation saying "not before me, this is a court of law, not a court of justice" as a reason of not hearing the plea.[72][73]
 One of Principal Secretary in Maharashtra state C.S.
 Sangeet Rao, enlighten that there is no law exists to scrap these licences as this is a government policy.[65]